 Cura çao is one of the most popular liqueurs in Thailand, preceding even Krating Daeng (KD or Thai rum) in popularity, and added later to one of Thailand’s most popular drinks, Santafie.
 Cura çao is also a staple in the classic Brazilian drink, Biteca.

 Cura çao is made from sugarcane juice and is similar in taste to Cointreau, but slightly more vanilla-y and darker in color with a bit of an orange flavor from the aging.
-But unfortunately, it costs about 4-5x as much as Cointreau, so you’ll only want to use this as an alternative if you’re operating on a budget.
+But unfortunately, it costs about 4-5x as much as Cointreau.
+Traditional Curaçao was first made in 1896.
+Curaçao of Curaçao, made by Senior, is still available as a premium Curaçao.

 Substitute 3: Hiram Walker Triple Sec

-Both of these orange liqueurs are quite distinct from each other.
+Both of these orange liqueurs are pretty distinct from each other.
 Grand Marnier is made from a distillation process with two different kinds of oranges.
-Hiram’s Triple Sec is made from a single distillation of sun dried oranges.
+Hiram’s Triple Sec is made from a three-step distillation of sun-dried oranges.
 The taste profile is also quite different.
-Grand Mariner is citrusy with a hint of sweetness from the sugar that’s added to the flavoring syrup.
-The Triple Sec is bright and very sweet and also quite artificial.
+Grand Mariner is citrusy with a hint of sweetness from the sugar added to the flavoring syrup.
+The Triple Sec is bright and very sweet and also entirely artificial.

-At the end of the day, it looks like the colors of the two liqueurs differ more than the flavors.
-That’s why the taste and proof are more valuable as criteria than visual differences.
-Therefore, it’s best to use the Hiram Walker alternative only if you’re looking for orange aromas and flavors.
+It looks like the colors of the two liqueurs differ more than the flavors.
+That’s why taste and proof are more valuable as criteria than visual differences.
+Therefore, it’s best only to use the Hiram Walker alternative if you’re looking for orange aromas and flavors.

 Substitute 4: Combier Liqueur d’Orange

 Combier is another orange liqueur that’s similar to Cointreau.
 It’s also produced relatively close to Cointreau in the Cognac region of France.
-The main difference between Combier and Cointreau is that Combier is a bit lighter, with more citrus-y tones, and less sweet than Cointreau.
-The lighter, more citrus-y tones make Combier work really well in cocktails like the perfect cosmopolitan.
+The main difference between Combier and Cointreau is that Combier is a bit lighter, with more citrus tones, and less sweet than Cointreau.
+The lighter, more citrusy tones make Combier work well in cocktails like the perfect cosmopolitan.
 Combier also pairs well with orange juice, thanks to its rich orange flavor.

-To use Combier as a Cointreau substitute for the perfect cosmopolitan, just follow the basic recipe below.
-Make sure that you’re using it in the right cocktail, or for a coctail that calls for grapefruit or orange juice, and you’ll be okay.
+To use Combier as a Cointreau substitute for the perfect Cosmopolitan, just follow the basic recipe.
+Make sure that you’re using it in the right cocktail or for a cocktail that calls for grapefruit or orange juice, and you’ll be okay.

-Like Cointreau and Curacao, Combier also has orange bitters, which is often used in cocktails but is also found in some food recipes or as an ingredient in marinades for meats, especially beef.
+Like Cointreau and Curacao, Combier also has orange bitters, often used in cocktails but are also found in some food recipes or as an ingredient in marinades for meats, especially beef.
 Combier is also a fantastic choice for classic cocktails like the Caipirinha and the Cosmopolitan.

 Substitute 5: Luxardo Triplum